 |Do not use diagnostic data for tailored experiences||Experience/Allow Tailored Experiences With Diagnostic Data||Prevent Windows from using diagnostic data to provide tailored experiences to the user||Windows 10 Pro, Enterprise, and Education, version 1703|

 |Turn off the Windows Welcome Experience||Experience/Allow Windows Spotlight Windows Welcome Experience||Turn off the Windows Spotlight Windows Welcome experience that helps introduce users to Windows, such as launching Microsoft Edge with a web page highlighting new features||Windows 10 Enterprise and Education, version 1703|

 In addition to the specific policy settings for Windows Spotlight, administrators can replace Windows Spotlight with a selected image using the Group Policy setting Computer Configuration > Administrative Templates > Control Panel > Personalization > Force a specific default lock screen image (Windows 10 Enterprise and Education).

 Pay attention to the checkbox in Options.
 In addition to providing the path to the lock screen image, administrators can choose to allow or Turn off fun facts, tips, tricks, and more on lock screen.
-If the checkbox is not selected, users will see the lock screen image that is defined in the policy setting, and will also see occasional messages.
+If the checkbox isn't selected, users will see the lock screen image that is defined in the policy setting, and will also see occasional messages.